yuyang339/cs140e-21spr/labs/1-gpio/README.md

 ### Part 2.
 Make the touch sensor work.

-Part 1 used GPIO for output, you'll extend your code to handle input and use this to read a capacitive touch sensor.
+Part 1 used GPIO for output, you'll extend your code to handle input and use this to read input.
 At this point you have the tools to control a surprising number of digital devices you can buy on eBay, adafruit, sparkfun, alibaba, etc.

 What you will do below:
    1. Before you write any code: Wire up the touch sensor and make sure the wiring works.